Tomboxhall/history-of-edinburgh/README.md

 ## Existing Features
 - **Navigation Bar**

 Each of the webpages has a fully responsive navigation bar located at the top, on the left you have the logo, which is also a hyperlink to the home page, and on the right you have the links to Home, History and Contact Us pages.
 Throughout the different optimisations it always maintain the same appearance and style, this allows the user to get familiar with its layout, and keeps it clear whare each link will direct the user throughout the website.
+Each NavBar menu hyperlink has a Hover effect added to it, which adds a level of interaction and visual queue for the user which one they're hovering over.

 ![navbar](assets/images/readme/navbar.png)